xielong2813/RAND/README.md

 ### Usage
+### 🛠 Prerequisites
 #### Environment and dataset setup

+Ensure you are using Python 3.9 and install the necessary dependencies by running:

 ```bash
 pip install -r requirements.txt
 mkdir datasets
 ```
+### 📊 Prepare Datastes
 All the datasets are available at the [Google Driver](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided by Autoformer.
-Thanks to their work!
+Begin by downloading the required datasets.
+All datasets are conveniently available at Autoformer.
+Create a separate folder named ./dataset and neatly organize all the csv files as shown below: dataset
+└── electricity.csv
+└── ETTh1.csv
+└── ETTh2.csv
+└── ETTm1.csv
+└── ETTm2.csv
+└── traffic.csv
+└──  weather.csv
 #### Running

 We provide ready-to-use scripts for RAND enhanced backbone models.